 What Are Common Types Of Sexual Abuse Claims?

 While there are many types of sexual abuse claims, such claims typically involve perpetrators using their positions of power or authority to prey on others.
-Examples of common claims include:
+Examples of common sexual abuse claims in Portland include:

 - Sexual abuse by therapists;